Apollo-Level2-Web-Dev/L2-B2-Assignment-8-Full-stack/1-Lost-and-Found-System.md

 ## **Endpoints:**

+**N.B.** For now, no role is required, allowing anyone to perform any operation without restrictions.

+**`POST /api/register:`  The request method like GET, PUT, PATCH, DELETE, POST should not be included in the route path.
+Follow the pattern as shown in the example for every endpoint: `"/api/register"`**

 ### **1. User Registration**
 This endpoint handles user registration, creating both the user account and corresponding user profile simultaneously using a transactional approach.